 Many expats often equate Tax Law in Indonesia with regulations in their home country.
 It is actually more complicated than that when it comes to tax compliance.
 If you find tax return requirements in Indonesia confusing, and there is something you need clarification on, do get in touch with Cekindo.
 We are ready to help you out.

-An annual tax return in Indonesia is the tax form or forms used to report your personal or corporate income and file taxes with the tax authority in Indonesia — The Directorate General of Taxes (DGT).
+An annual tax return in Indonesia is the tax form or form used to report your personal or corporate income and file taxes with the tax authority in Indonesia — The Directorate General of Taxes (DGT).

-You will need to register yourself or your company at DGT with mandatory documents to obtain a tax ID (Nomor Pokok Wajib Pajak – NPWP).
+You need to register yourself or your company at DGT with mandatory documents to obtain a tax ID (Nomor Pokok Wajib Pajak – NPWP).

 NPPN is a calculation norm that can be used by taxpayers for calculating their net income for one taxable year.
 It serves as the basis for income tax calculation.

 What documents do I have to prepare for a corporate tax return?

 You will need a monthly withholding tax report, an annual withholding tax report, a monthly income tax report, an annual income tax report, and an investment plan.